provisioner/Provisioner/README.md

 ## Tests
 phpunittest.php - Requires phpunit (https://github.com/sebastianbergmann/phpunit/) used to test before release

+check_json.php - Checks all json files for json error

+report.sh - Generates all configs from all brands.

-## Requireds
+## Includes
 json.php - Needed for php less than 5.3

-tz.php - Needed for php less than 5.3
+timezone.php - Needed for php less than 5.3